AndrewDisher/andrew-disher-website/content/blog/_index.md

   author: Andrew Disher
   categories_link: true
-  description: "You'll find posts about a variety of topics, although I frequently like to explore new data visualization packages and show examples of how they can be used. \n\nI also like to explore the use of HTML and CSS in R. This is because most R users are uncomfortable      with these technologies when they really shouldn't be! \n\nI believe R useres are perfectly suited to incorporate them into the data                visualizations since they open up a wide range of possibilities for presenting data. "
+  description: "You'll find posts about a variety of topics, although I frequently like to explore new data visualization packages and show examples of how they can be used. \n\nI also like to explore the use of HTML and CSS in R. This is because most R users are uncomfortable      with these technologies when they really shouldn't be! \n\nI believe R useres are perfectly suited to incorporate them into data                visualizations since they open up a wide range of possibilities for presenting data. "
   series_link: true
   show_sidebar_adunit: true
   tags_link: true